danielatrivella/NP3_MS_Workflow/README.md

 - **chr** [options] :        This command runs an interactive prompt to extract chromatogram(s) from raw MS1 data files (mzXML, mzData and mzML) and to save to PNG image files.
 Depending on the provided parameters this can be a total ion chromatogram (TIC - default), a base peak chromatogram (BPC) or an extracted ion chromatogram (XIC) extracted from each sample/file.

 - **spectra_viewer** [options] : (for Unix OS only) This command runs an interactive Web App to visualize and compare MS2 spectra.
 It receives as input a MGF file or a peak list.
 It is also possible to manipulate, filter, calculate similarity of the spectra and save PNG or SVG plots.

+- **post_dd_analysis** [options]  :  This command perform a post processing analysis of a NP3 result for drug discovery research.
+This post drug discovery analysis consists of creating five different visualizations and two data tables.
+The visualization focus on the superclass grouping distribution, the novelty of the m/z (with or without a curated library annotation) and the novelty across samples (with redundant and/or exclusive m/z).
+The analysis may be filtered to show only a subset of the samples or the top novelty samples distribution and/or only the protonated m/z.
+    - *\-c, \-\-clean\_counts\_path* \<path\> : Path to the clean counts table file with peak area of the NP3 job to be post analysed, the same of the metadata.
+The prefix of its filename will be used to name the output files.
+    - *\-m, \-\-metadata\_path* \<path\> : Path to the metadata file of the same NP3 job to be post analysed, with its set of samples.
+It may contain the complete metadata or just a selection of the original samples, which will be used to filter the final plots and tables by sample.
+This filtering does not affect the metrics computations, its only for visualization purposes.
+The metadata filename will be used to name the output files.
+    - *\-o, \-\-output\_path* \<path\> : Path to the output directory where the plots and tables of the post analysis will be stored.
+If the output\_path does not exists, it will be created.
+If it already exists, the created plots and tables with the same name will be overwritten.

 - **test** [options]      :       This command runs some use cases to test the NP³ MS workflow consistency in all steps.
 This option is intended for debugging purposes, and is not a part of the analysis workflow.